 Blueberry Peach Crumble

-We were grilling recently with Chef Wolfgang Puck and his team as they filmed additional content for his iPhone app on a Kalamazoo K750HS Hybrid Fire Grill.
-Toward the end of the day Chef Sherry Yard prepared a fantastic cherry crumble on the grill.
-Her approach was genius; she used crumbled almond cookies for the topping so that the dish could be grilled quickly and entirely using heat from below (with no need to spend extra time cooking a raw flour topping).
+We loved grilling with Chef Wolfgang Puck and his team as they filmed some beautiful cooking action on a Kalamazoo K750HS Hybrid Fire Grill.
+Towards the end of the day, Chef Sherry Yard prepared a fantastic cherry crumble on the grill.
+Her approach was genius, using crumbled almond cookies for the topping so that the dish could be grilled quickly and entirely using heat from below.
+Best of all, there was no need to spend extra time cooking a raw flour topping.

 Our recipe adopts her approach with a different flavor profile.
 There is a hint of fresh ginger in the fruit and a touch of nutmeg in the sugar cookie topping.
 This recipe is quick, easy and perfect for a summer barbecue.

 - 1 pound sugar cookies, broken up

 - Freshly-grated nutmeg, about 1/4 teaspoon

 - 1/4 cup melted butter